KCBD’s Pet of the Day: Meet Voyager

 General pet adoption information can be found on the LAS website here.
 LAS is open from 10 a.m. to 6 p.m. at 3323 Southeast Loop 289.

 To see more of KCBD’s Pets of the Day, go to the Pets Section of the KCBD website.
-And don’t forget to check out Tuesday’s Pet of the Day: Meet Mishae
+And don’t forget to check out Tuesday’s Pet of the Day: Meet Buzz

 Copyright 2021 KCBD.
 All rights reserved.